InValidFire/BERandomizer/README.md

 ## Usage
 In order to use this, make sure y'all have Python installed, once that is done, download this repo, extract if necessary, and click on Run.bat to start the script.
+Follow the prompts on screen to get started.
 Remember to load your datasets

 For Automatic Updates to work, you'll need to `git clone` the repository and run it from there.
 If this is not done and you just download the .zip, you will not recieve Automatic Updates